Amzilynn/Statistical-Test-Decision-Tool/README.md

-# Statistical-Test-Decision-Tool
-Interactive web tool to help researchers choose the correct statistical test in seconds.
-Based on peer-reviewed research on parametric and non-parametric methods.
 # Statistical Test Decision Tool

 An interactive web-based tool that helps researchers and data analysts choose the correct statistical test in under 60 seconds.